Psykotikism/Mutant_Tanks/README.md

 2. Extract the folder inside the `mutant_tanks.zip` file.
 3. Place all the contents into their respective folders.
 4. If prompted to replace or merge anything, click `Yes`.
-5. Load up Mutant Tanks by restarting the server.
+5. Load the plugin by restarting the server.
-6. Customize Mutant Tanks in `addons/sourcemod/data/mutant_tanks/mutant_tanks.cfg`
+6. Customize the plugin in `addons/sourcemod/data/mutant_tanks/mutant_tanks.cfg`
 </details>

 ## Compiling